Reasons Why Watches are so Expensive: Why are Watches so Expensive?

 This brings us to the next point.

 Luxury items are known to often only be made in limited numbers, and the thing is that, as already mentioned, making an advanced mechanical movement is actually difficult.
-One of the reason is that you need skilled craftsmen who can make and assemble them, and say you would need fifty watchmakers more in order to manage the increased demand, getting these in time is actually not an easy task.
-Unlike with other things, you cannot just ramp up the production when the demand increases, because there’s simply not enough resources.
-And the fact is that a huge demand and a low supply is actually something that isn’t completely unattractive for a luxury brand because when you have a greater demand for something that you have supply, the brand will grow in people’s eyes, and become more sought-after.
+One of the reasons is that you need skilled craftsmen who can make and assemble them, and say you would need fifty watchmakers more in order to manage the increased demand, getting these in time is actually not an easy task.
+Unlike with other things, you cannot just ramp up the production when the demand increases, because there are simply not enough resources.
+And the fact is that a huge demand and a low supply is actually something that isn’t completely unattractive for a luxury brand because when you have a greater demand for something than what is available, the brand will grow in people’s eyes, and become more sought-after.

 And as you know, there’s a clear correlation between low production and high prices when it comes to the luxury industry.
 You can either choose to mass produce your items and have lower prices, or, you can keep your production at relatively low and stable levels, and then increase your prices because doing so ensures that the brand’s reputation is strong and well-regarded.

 Overall, luxury watches are limited in production.
 Rolex, for example, keeps it production number at around one million, and this is very interesting, because Rolex does not release any ”limited edition watches”, but more so makes its watches, and then discontinues certain models when they come up with updated models or when the watch doesn’t fit in Rolex’s lineup of watches.